Wild Rye is a beautiful perennial bunchgrass that has edible seeds.

 Environment and Culture

 Wild Rye grows on the edges of open woodlands, under oak trees, in open meadows and along side streams.
-Their large seeds were gathered by Native Americans and are favored by many birds.
 Because they are perennials and not annuals they contribute to soil restoration and help prevent erosion, for this reason they are often used in stream bank restoration projects.

 Harvest, Care, and Preparation